 HOPE Fellows Program Requirements

 - All rising Miami Law 2Ls and 3Ls who are in good academic standing are eligible to apply.
-While it is not a requirement, priority is given to students who have a demonstrated commitment to public service and financial need.
+Priority is given to students who have a demonstrated commitment to public service and financial need.

 - Over the course of the summer, Fellows must complete a minimum of 360 hours of work over a period of no less than 9 weeks.